Posted on

 PayPal reporting woes

-PayPal offers an array of choices with respect to report generation.
-Despite providing a bundle of features, PayPal’s subscription reporting faces some serious criticisms.
+PayPal offers a range of options for report generation.
+Despite offering a range of features, PayPal’s subscription reporting faces serious criticisms.

 • The time taken to load transactions is very slow